• About

 Lazzari developed sugar scrubs made from common kitchen

+ingredients to ease her eczema.
 The 19-year-old business owner launched her Pittsburgh-based business,

 Simple Sugars, to fill a gap in the market.
 Sales were steady but skyrocketed